fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ---
 title: Staking on DSD with Partyman
-subtitle: DSD are ideal way for running Particl full node and getting staking rewards for securing the network 24/7
+subtitle: DSD are ideal way for running Rhombus full node and getting staking rewards for securing the network 24/7
 slug:
 weight: 3
 tags: